 COMBINING "AND" AND "OR" SEARCHES: By using both the AND and OR fields you can search for terms that must be returned in combination with a choice of terms, one or all of which need to be present.

 In the screenshot below “Marvel" must be present in an article for it to be returned, in addition to either “Netflix”, “Hulu” or “Amazon Prime Video”.

 NOT SEARCH: Enter keywords or phrases into the "NOT" field to block keywords you don't want to have in your results.
 The screenshot below will return articles that contain “Netflix” and “Marvel” or “MCU” but will exclude any articles that mention “Disney” or "Apple".

 Alternatively, "Expert Mode" can be used to manually create Boolean search strings to create your Topics, rather than using Agility's standard three fields of OR, AND and NOT fields.

 Find out more about setting up topics using Boolean search string here.

 On the right panel of your screen, refine your results by searching through some or all of the various Media Types, Sources, Regions, Languages, Sentiment and Case Sensitive Searching.

 Media Type - Depending on the media available in your subscription, you can refine your topic to monitor all or some media types.
-Learn more about Social monitoring here.
+Learn more about subscription monitoring here.